clydet/github-demo/courses/linux-competency/Linux_Competency.md

 1. **Open Terminal**:
    - Access a linux command line.
 I'm using `podman` to stand up a container for this course, but you can use some other cli like `docker` if you prefer.
    ```
-   podman run -it centos bash
+   podman run -it fedora:40 bash
    ```
    or
    ```
-   docker run -it centos bash
+   docker run -it fedora:40 bash
    ```

 2. **Move to the `/usr/bin` directory**: